moccalotto/kaos/_rulebook/main.md

 will be affected as well.
 The max scores of your skills may increase as well, but the skill scores themselves remain unchanged.

+#### Increase skill scores
+You increase a skill score by 1 point.
+The AP cost is equal to the current skill score.
+You cannot increase a skill score beyond the max-score noted with the given skill.

 #### Lucky roll
 You can spend 5 APs to re-roll the last dice you rolled.
 You can only do this once per test.

-#### Faster healing
-You rest for one minute and regain 5 HP per AP spent.

-#### Escape evil destiny
-You spend 50 APs to escape an evil destiny.

-#### Defensive Stance
-You take the Defense Attunement action, but instead of getting just one DP back.
-You get one DP plus an additional one for every 2 APs you spend.

-#### Smooth surge
-You spend 3 APs and take a Surge Action without taking any strain damage.

-#### Bonus Action
-You spend 10 APs and get to do an additional action that round on top of your normal action and surge actions.

-#### Easy Power
+#### Power, Easy
 You use a power.
 If successful, you spend an AP and you only lose half of the HP you would normally lose when using that power.

-#### Perfect Power
+#### Power, Perfect
 You use a power.
 If successful, you spend a number of APs equal to the power tier and you do not lose any HP.
 Note that you have still used a power and cannot be healed in any way within the next hour.

+#### Smooth surge
+You spend 3 APs and take a Surge Action without taking any strain damage.